Tyler Wells: Professional career

-Minnesota Twins organization
+Minnesota Twins

 After the season, Wells was selected by the Minnesota Twins in the 15th round of the 2016 Major League Baseball draft.

 Wells made his professional debut with the Elizabethton Twins, going 5–2 with a 3.23 ERA in ten starts.
 He spent 2017 with the Cedar Rapids Kernels, going 5–3 with a 3.11 ERA in 14 starts, and began 2018 with the Fort Myers Miracle where he was named a Florida State League All-Star before being promoted to the Chattanooga Lookouts in July, where he finished the season.
 In 22 games (21 starts) between the two clubs, Wells went 10–6 with a 2.49 ERA and a 0.96 WHIP.

 Wells began 2019 with the Pensacola Blue Wahoos, but underwent Tommy John surgery in May, forcing him to miss the remainder of the season.
 Wells did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.